geor9/AutoForwardIMessage/README.md

 To install
 ==========
-- Register the script as in https://46b.it/2012/hacking-with-imessage
+- Register the script with "Message Received" event - refer to https://46b.it/2012/hacking-with-imessage

 Note
 ====